HitchedSyringe/Sleepy/README.md

 Contributions are 100% welcome!
 Feel free to open an issue or submit a pull request.

-When adding commands, look at the other commands in the category and pick which category the command fits best.
-Be sure to keep the commands alphabetised.
+When adding commands, pick an existing category where the command would best fit based on the other commands contained within.
+For example, an image manipulation command should be placed in the `Images` category.

 To test your changes, please refer to the [setup instructions](#installation).